preconstruct/preconstruct/site/docs/guides/building-typescript-packages.md

 ## Configuring TypeScript {#configuring-typescript}

-Because Preconstruct uses Babel to compile TypeScript packages, it is recommended to set the `isolatedModules` compiler option to ensure your TypeScript source can be built with Babel.
+Preconstruct compiles TypeScript one file at a time in both Oxc and Babel modes, so it is recommended to set the `isolatedModules` compiler option.

 In your `tsconfig.json`: